ironsheep/P2-vscode-extensions/TASKS.md

 TODO: *the compiler as driven by the compileP2 task stops on first error.
 I am unable to locate option to generate all errors before stop so I [filed an issue](https://github.com/totalspectrum/spin2cpp/issues/116) requesting one if it's not present.*

+**NEWs** (26 Feb) A fix is coming in an upcoming FlexProp release which will allow us to show many more errors from a single compile.

 NOTE: VSCode does not have any concept of top-level file.
 So we added a custom build task invoked by the downloadP2 task to first compile the top-level file.
 This task must be customized for each project by configuring the file basename specified in the "args" section of CompileTopP2 task.

 ### Add Keyboard Shortcut for the Download task